wellingtonn96/project-be-the-hero/README.md

 <p align="center">
 Project to assist ONGs that need donations to find people willing to help.
-ONGs in registering their incidents and people can donate any amount to the cause.
+ONGs will register their incidents and people can donate any amount to the cause.
 To this propose we build a mobile and web app, in a Omnistack Week 11</p>